arcpublishing/arcpublishing.github.io/docs/examples/content-api/multisite.md

 See ["Accessing the APIs" in the Publishing a Document Example](https://github.com/washingtonpost/arc-api-documentation/blob/master/examples/publishing.md#accessing-the-apis).
 We'll make the same assumptions here.

 Note for several key Arc APIs, new API versions have been released.
-In order to use multi site features, you'll need to use the following API versions:
+In order to use multisite features, you'll need to use the following API versions:

 * URL API: v2 or higher (released 2018.01)
 * Site API: v3 or higher (released 2017.10)
 * Content API: v4 or higher (release 2018.01)
 * Story API: users can continue using the v2 API

-For Content API, Story API and URL API endpoints that expect or return an ANS document, ANS 0.6.0 or higher is also required to use multi site features.
+For Content API, Story API and URL API endpoints that expect or return an ANS document, ANS 0.6.0 or higher is also required to use multisite features.

 ## Create distinct section taxonomies